pcastaneda/BACK-UP-multiple-Fortigates-configuration/README.md

-Python script to backup multiple Fortigates defined in an csv file
+Python script used to backup multiple Fortigates defined in an csv file